Nothing can ever fully prepare you for the intellectual, physical and emotional assault that comes with doing a PhD.

 Everyone does a PhD for very personal reasons, and everyone finds them challenging in unique and varied ways.
 What for one person may seem like a death-blow may to others be nothing more than a minor inconvenience.

-However, through my years as an academic, PhD thesis proofreader and PhD coach I’ve learnt that all PhD students experience six similar phenomena.
+However, through my years as an academic, PhD thesis proofreader and PhD coach I’ve learnt that all PhD students experience five similar phenomena.

-So, here are the six things every new PhD student should know.
+So, here are the five things every new PhD student should know.

 This is not a normal blog subscription

 Each week we send a short, thought-provoking email that will make you think differently about what it means to be a PhD student.
 It is designed to be read in thirty seconds and thought about all day.

 Loneliness and PhDs go hand in hand.
 It’s no surprise; you’re going to be spending long hours working in solitude and no-one outside of your PhD/academic circle is going to be able to fully appreciate the unique situation you’re in or the stresses and anxieties you face.
 As a result, you’ll feel isolated from friends and family, even when you’re physically with them.

 What’s more, during your day-to-day PhD life, it’s down to you to overcome hurdles, turn up every day, make important intellectual decisions and deal with the problems that your PhD throws at you.
 It’s you that has to carry around the weight and anxiety that accompany your PhD, and it’s you who has to constantly find a way over what seem like insurmountable hurdles, problems and sticking points.

 To make things worse, you haven’t yet fully learnt the skills required to be an effective researcher, so there is a lot of uncertainty and doubt as you continually learn on the job.
 The academic environment thrives on excellence and intellectual competence, so it can be intimidating to admit you’re unsure of what you’re doing or to reach out for extra training and support.
 That means you may feel the need to suffer in silence as you learn what’s required yourself.